geysertimes/geysertimes.github.io/docs/users/get-started.md

 # Get started with GeyserTimes

-You can use GeyserTimes to explorer the latest geyser activity and submit your observations.
+You can use GeyserTimes to explore the latest geyser activity and submit your observations.

 ## Get GeyserTimes